AnKariOS/Camera-App/README.md

 Camera-App
 ==========

-Sample how to programmatically camera on iOS devices
+Sample how to programmatically take photo on iOS devices

 This is mini - app contains the samples of using “UIImagePickerController” , “MFMailComposeViewController”.